Joan-Adhiambo/yolo/README.md

 # Kubernetes Architecture
 ### Components
 - Frontend	Deployment + Service
-- Backend	Deployment + Service + Ingress
+- Backend	Deployment + Service
 - Database	StatefulSet + PVC + Service	MongoDB with persistent volume for data retention

 - Requests are sent → GKE LoadBalancer (External Ip)
-- Backend-ingress controller routes request → Backend service.
 - Backend stores/retrieves data from the StatefulSet database.

 # Kubernetes Objects Used

 - Deployments: frontend and backend services.
 - StatefulSet: For database with persistent storage.
-- Backend-Services: ClusterIP for internal access, Ingress for public access.
+- Backend-Services: ClusterIP for internal access.
 - Frontend-service: Load Balancer which exposes the service externally.
 The external IP is automatically  provisioned by the GKE
-- Ingress Controller:with defined origin, cors rules.
-The Ingres Routes external traffic to backend services.
 - PersistentVolumeClaim: Ensures database persistence and used Headderless cluster for mongo-service

 # Structure